grafana/grafana/docs/sources/administration/user-management/user-preferences/index.md

 You can change your Grafana password at any time.

+{{% admonition type="note" %}}
-> **Note**: If your Grafana instance uses an <!--[external authentication provider]({{< relref "../../../setup-grafana/configure-security/configure-authentication/" >}})--> external authentication provider, then you might not be able to change your password in Grafana.
+If your Grafana instance uses an <!--[external authentication provider]({{< relref "../../../setup-grafana/configure-security/configure-authentication/" >}})--external authentication provider, then you might not be able to change your password in Grafana.
 Contact your Grafana administrator for more information.
+{{% /admonition %}}

 **To change your password**: